Cold pools, Breezes, and Monsoons: Propagating Convection over New Guinea: Results

-The mechanisms creating the stable gap between the two modes and driving the jump process, as well as their influence on subsequent convective regeneration, are illustrated in Figure \ref{fig:clim.Hov.coast}a with further quantitative details.
+The mechanisms responsible for the formation of the robust gap between the two modes and driving the jump process, as well as their influence on subsequent convective regeneration, are illustrated in Figure \ref{fig:clim.Hov.coast}a, along with further quantitative details.
 The first mode initiates around 2 PM over the ridge or slopes, while weaker convection associated with the sea breeze emerges at 12 PM, 2 hours earlier near the coastline.
-The two features, approximately 250 km apart, propagate toward each other at speeds of 7.2 m s$^{-1}$ offshore and -3.7 m s$^{-1}$ onshore, respectively, which should converge after 6 hours, at about the halfway point of the distance, 100 km, well matching the distance the first mode and cold air trapped in the sea breezes have traveled by that time.
-These convergence processes are stable with different speeds of the first mode (Figure \ref{fig:clim.Hov.coast} b,c), and the convergence zone corresponds to the highest local precipitation rates of the first mode (see Figure S2 in Supporting Information).
+The two features, approximately 250 km apart, propagate toward each other at speeds of 7.2 m s$^{-1}$ offshore and 3.7 m s$^{-1}$ onshore, respectively, which should converge after 6 hours, at about the halfway point of the distance, 100 km, well matching the distance the first mode and cold air trapped in the sea breezes have traveled by that time.
+These convergence processes are consistent between the negative and positive X axis (Figure \ref{fig:clim.Hov.coast}b,c), and the convergence zone corresponds to the highest local precipitation rates of the first mode (see Figure S4 in Supporting Information).

-This organized precipitation enhanced by this convergence persists the longest during the diurnal cycle, lasting 9 and 11 hours, respectively (Figure \ref{fig:clim.Hov.coast} b,c), accounting for nearly half of the diurnal cycle.
-Compared to the offshore propagation speed of the first mode (9.3 m s$^{-1}$), the second mode over the ocean propagates more slowly (4.6 m s$^{-1}$).
-This can be attributed to the first mode sped up by katabatic winds and terrain slope (Figure \ref{fig:clim.Hov.coast} b).
-However, when convection becomes more organized and persists longer (Figure \ref{fig:clim.Hov.coast}c), the speed of the second mode can increase to match that of the first mode (6.9 m s$^{-1}$).
-Furthermore, the strong convection in the second mode can propagate farther offshore and last longer.
-Particularly in the positive x channel, the propagation distance reaching 300 km far exceeds the traditionally assumed land breeze influence range within 100 km.
+Enhanced by this convergence, the organized precipitation persists for 9 hours in the negative x-channel and 11 hours in the positive x-channel (Figure \ref{fig:clim.Hov.coast}b,c), spanning for nearly half of the diurnal cycle.
+The second mode propagates more slowly over the ocean (4.6~m~s$^{-1}$) compared to the offshore speed of the first mode (9.3~m~s$^{-1}$).
+This difference is likely due to the first mode being accelerated by katabatic winds, terrain slope, and possibly strong cold pools (Figure \ref{fig:clim.Hov.coast}b).
+However, when convection becomes more organized and persists longer (Figure \ref{fig:clim.Hov.coast}c), the second mode can accelerate, reaching speeds comparable to the first mode (6.9 m s$^{-1}$).
+Furthermore, the strong convection in the second mode can propagate farther offshore (by an additional 150 km) and last longer (by 1.5 hours more).
+Particularly in the positive X channel, the propagation distance reaching 300 km far exceeds the traditionally assumed land breeze influence range within 100 km.
+This contrast between the positive and negative X channels mainly arises from differences in ridge–coast distance and latitude.
+The cross-equatorial monsoon brings cool, dry air that accumulates on the equator, tending to suppress the convection in the negative X channel, whereas the positive X channel remains more favorable for a longer-lasting first convective mode and a faster, longer-distance offshore propagation of the second mode (as illustrated in Section \ref{sec:monsoon}).